 Early in 2017, the Company along with its major shareholders made the decision to reschedule the commissioning and subsequent production for the project by several months, due to the early onslaught of winter hampering the summer road delivery and to allow the Company to complete all outstanding permitting for the project.
-The Company's priorities and initiatives for the remainder of 2017 are as follows:
+The construction and commissioning works have proceeded close to plan and the permitting and regulatory work are a little behind what was planned.
+The opening of the winter road for 2018 has been pushed back by the authorities due to the start of winter being a little warmer.
+The road is now only expected to be officially open at the end of January meaning that this is the earliest that cyanide can be delivered to site and hence first production can only follow that at the beginning of February.
+The Company's priorities for fourth quarter of 2017 are as follows:

-- Completion of Russian detailed engineering, planning, construction and subsequent permitting approvals to ensure deliveries of cyanide in late 2017; - Completion of construction works and full hot commissioning on waste rock in preparation for ore when cyanide is available. - Continue to build up operational capabilities and staffing and introduce new systems for production monitoring and management accounting; and - Development and implementation of updated exploration plans for 2017, identifying which existing and new targets can be best developed in the most economical ways possible with the objective of further expanding mineral resources.
+- Completion of permitting approvals to ensure deliveries of cyanide as soon as possible; - Completion of construction works and full hot commissioning on waste rock in preparation for ore when cyanide is available. - Continue to build up operational capabilities and staffing and introduce new systems for production monitoring and management accounting; and - Development of exploration plans for 2018 that will look to target new areas of significance to grow the company's resources.